By: Dr. Corey Hartman, Skin Wellness Dermatology

 Sculptra might be right for you if: you’re looking for a long-term facial improvement that’s more global, don’t want people to know you’ve had anything done, and want little to no downtime.

 As you can see, our three most popular injectables differ tremendously on the results they can deliver.
 Along with the help of a certified dermatologist, you must take many factors into consideration when choosing what’s best for you.
-Of course, I encourage you to schedule a consultation at Skin Wellness Center of Alabama where we can discuss your goals and find the perfect solution to work towards the enhancements you’re trying to achieve.
+Of course, I encourage you to schedule a consultation at Skin Wellness Dermatology of Alabama where we can discuss your goals and find the perfect solution to work towards the enhancements you’re trying to achieve.